seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 ![animation showing the shift](./shift.webp)

-Now that I know what the problem is, it seems quite obvious.
+Now that I know what the problem is, it seems so obvious.
 And if you, dear reader, have developed on Windows or Linux, you're probably shaking your head.
 But I had only done web dev on my Mac, so I was seriously confused.